Contramodules: Introduction

 There are many more ``comodule-like'' abelian categories in algebra than just comodules over corings or semimodules over semialgebras, though.
 Generally, just about every class of ``discrete'', ``smooth'', or ``torsion'' modules can be viewed as that of comodules ``along a part of the variables'' in one sense or another.
 Every such module category is typically accompanied by a much less familiar, but no less interesting, abelian category of contramodules.
 Hence one comes to the definitions of contramodules over topological rings and topological Lie algebras.

 \Subsection{0.2} Generally, contramodules are modules with \emph{infinite summation operations}, understood algebraically as operations of infinite arity subjected to natural axioms.
 Contramodules feel like being in some sense ``complete'', but carry no underlying topologies on them.
-Indeed, simple counterexamples~\cite{Psemi,Sim,Yek1} show that contramodule infinite summation operations \emph{cannot} be interpreted as any kind of limit of finite partial sums (for all the finite partial sums of a particular series can vanish in a contramodule while the infinite sum does not).
+Indeed, simple counterexamples~\cite{Sim,Yek1,Psemi,Pcta} show that contramodule infinite summation operations \emph{cannot} be interpreted as any kind of limit of finite partial sums (for all the finite partial sums of a particular series can vanish in a contramodule while the infinite sum does not).

 Comodule categories typically have exact functors of filtered inductive limits and enough injective objects, but nonexact functors of infinite product and no projectives.
 Contramodule categories have exact functors of infinite product, and typically enough projective objects, but nonexact functors of infinite direct sum and no injectives.
-The historical obscurity/neglect of contramodules seems to be the reason why many people believe that projective objects are much less common than injective ones in ``naturally appearing" abelian categories.
+The historical obscurity/neglect of contramodules seems to be the reason why many people believe that projective objects are much less common than injective ones in ``naturally appearing'' abelian categories.

 \Subsection{0.3} On the other hand, there is a remarkably simple case of contramodules over the adic completion of a Noetherian ring, where the forgetful functor from contramodules to modules is fully faithful, so the contramodule infinite summation operation can be \emph{recovered} from the conventional module structure.
+Moreover, there are simple descriptions of the essential image of the fully faithful forgetful functor and the recovery procedure.
 In this setting, there is a different stream of literature, going back to the 1959 paper by Harrison~\cite{Har}, where contramodules were known and studied under different names (and neither the connection with the Eilenberg--Moore definition, \emph{nor} the existence of the infinite summation operations were apparently ever noticed).
-The key modern term in this connection is the \emph{MGM} (Matlis--Greenlees--May) \emph{duality}~\cite{Mat2,DG,PSY,Pmgm}.
+The key modern term in this connection is the \emph{MGM} (Matlis--Greenlees--May) \emph{duality}~\cite{Mat2,DG,PSY,Pmgm,Pcta,PMat,BP2}.

 So (what we would call) \emph{projective contramodules} over the ring of $l$\+adic integers $\Z_l$ were studied in~\cite{Har} in connection with the classification of (what Harrison called) \emph{co\+torsion abelian groups}.
 A definitive result in this direction was obtained by Enochs in~\cite{En}, where (what are since known as) \emph{flat cotorsion modules} over a Noetherian commutative ring were classified in terms of (what we call) projective contramodules over complete Noetherian local rings (see also~\cite[Theorem~1.3.8]{Pcosh}).
 The argument in~\cite{En} was based on Matlis' classification of injective modules~\cite{Mat1}.
 An equivalence between the categories of (what we would call) injective discrete modules and projective contramodules over $\Z_l$ was also noticed in~\cite{Har}.